Welcome to CodeCup!

 We offer you a challenging programming contest.
 Anybody can participate; there are no age restrictions or other special requirements.
 The CodeCup never charges entry fees.

 After you login in to the CodeCup system you can submit your program.
 You can find the submission section under "My submissions".
 Your submission will be tested automatically against our sample players to ensure that it follows the rules.
 After passing this check your program is ready to compete!
-Note that your program must be capable of playing both as white and black.
+Note that your program must be capable of playing both as first and second.

-We will hold test competitions every three weeks starting at the end of September.
+We will hold test competitions every three weeks starting in August.
 In these competitions you will see how your program performs against other players.
 You can follow the complete games and use this information to improve your strategy.

-The official Zuniq competition has been scheduled for January 23rd 2021.
+The next test competition has been scheduled for December 9th 2023.

 Testing at home - Caia